RedditRecs

 Reddit Icon

-artificial_apple • 7 months ago
+artificial_apple • about 1 year ago

 Wired using low voltage wiring to a door bell chime